Paul-543NA/Stories/Uk_Turing_hackathon/README.md

-# Organising a national collaborative hackathon
+# Organising a national collaborative ML research hackathon

 Hey there!
 This post tells how we organised a collaborative hackathon to tighten a UK AI community and facilitate collaborations.